How a testicle cancer check can save your life

 What is a testicle cancer check and who performs it?

-Your doctor can perform a testicular cancer check, opens in a new tab.
+Your doctor can perform a testicular cancer check.
 They will examine your testicles and scrotum, looking for any lumps or swelling.
 If required, you’ll be sent for an ultrasound and may need a blood test to look for any markers that could indicate cancer.

 If these tests don’t rule out cancer, you will usually be referred to a urologist for further tests.